Anti-Inflammatory Diet Plan →

 Save the seeds from your Jack-O-Lanterns this year, and learn How to Roast Pumpkin Seeds for a nutritious snack with 2 flavor options.
 Follow these step-by-step instructions for an irresistible flavor, and prep your seeds ahead of time for easy on-the-go snacking!

-3 bowls of pumpkin seeds flavored different ways with spoons
+3 bowls of pumpkin seeds flavored different ways with spoons this for later

 The Best Pumpkin Snack

-Yet, as a result of making all these goodies, I find myself left with tons of pumpkin seeds every year.
+As a result of making all these goodies, I find myself left with tons of pumpkin seeds every year.
 Not wanting to be wasteful, I always try to find creative ways to use them, and what’s better than roasted pumpkin seeds?

 Super nutritious and crunchy, they’re one of my favorite snacks.
 In all honesty, they’re tasty on their own with just a drizzle of oil and pinch of salt, but I wanted to go all out this year and blow you away with unique flavors!